 - 1- Determine the number of students using the facility.
-General indications of this information would be (1) the number of students enrolled in a music course for which a given amount of practice is required, or (2) the portion of the carrels located in a language laboratory which are in actual use when the laboratory is open. - 2- Determine the approximate time students will utilize the facilities during the week. - 3- Using an imaginary course enter the data for this utilization in the same manner as for a scheduled class (see "Instructions for Entering Information"), as follows: - a) Course name (column 17-28) if this utilization of specialized facilities normally accompanies a course for which credit is given, for instance MUSIC 84, the course name for the specialized facilities should be similar to the actual course name, i.e., "Music Prac.".
+General indications of this information would be (1) the number of students enrolled in a music course for which a given amount of practice is required, or (2) the portion of the carrels located in a language laboratory which are in actual use when the laboratory is open. - 2- Determine the approximate time students will utilize the facilities during the week. - 3- Using an imaginary course enter the data for this utilization in the same manner as for a scheduled class (see "Instructions for Entering Information"), as follows: - a) Course Name if this utilization of specialized facilities normally accompanies a course for which credit is given, for instance MUSIC 84, the course name for the specialized facilities should be similar to the actual course name, i.e., "Music Prac.".
 When this utilization of specialized facilities normally accompanies a course for which credit is given, the utilization of specialized facilities should be shown as the succeeding entry to the actual course.
 When this utilization does not accompany an actual course for which credit is given, the course name should nevertheless be indicative of the type of utilization (for instance, "Lang.
 Lab." or "French Prac.").
-In this example, "Prac." is used as an abbreviation for "practice." - b) Course number (columns 29-34) when the utilization of specialized facilities normally accompanies a course for which credit is given, use the actual course number (in the preceding example - 84) with the suffix "Q" in column 34.
-If the utilization of specialized facilities does not accompany a course for which credit is given, enter the code "9999" in columns 30 through 33 (course number). - c) Section number (columns 35-38) when the utilization of specialized facilities normally accompanies a course for which credit is given, use the actual section number of the credit course with the suffix "Q" in column 38.
-If the utilization of specialized facilities does not accompany a course for which credit is given, enter the code "999" in columns 35 through 37. - d) Enrollment (columns 39-42) enter the enrollment figure determined in "1" above. - e) Class beginning and ending times and days of use (columns 45-48 and 50-53) use a time which in conjunction with the enrollment reported in columns 39 through 42 will result in actual hours of use.
+In this example, "Prac." is used as an abbreviation for "practice." - b) Course Number when the utilization of specialized facilities normally accompanies a course for which credit is given, use the actual course number (in the preceding example 84) with the suffix "Q" coded as the last character.
+If the utilization of specialized facilities does not accompany a course for which credit is given, enter the code "9999" in the Course Number field. - c) Section Number when the utilization of specialized facilities normally accompanies a course for which credit is given, use the actual section number of the credit course with the suffix "Q" coded as the last character.
+If the utilization of specialized facilities does not accompany a course for which credit is given, enter the code "999" in the Section Number field. - d) Enrollment enter the enrollment figure determined in "1" above.

+- e) Class beginning and ending times and days of use use a time which in conjunction with the enrollment reported in the Enrollment field will result in actual hours of use.
 For instance, if a music practice room is used by five different students for one hour each daily for six days per week, this information can be shown in two ways: (1) enrollment can be shown as "1", and class beginning and ending time can be shown as 1300 to 1800 six times a week; or (2) enrollment can be shown as "5" with class beginning and ending times as 1300 to 1400 six days a week.
-Any combination of enrollees and class beginning and ending times which will reflect the true utilization of these facilities may be employed for those specialized facilities.

-- f) Room numbers, building numbers, frequency, number of weeks during which the room is used, and the semester of the study should be entered in the proper column as if the entry were for a regularly scheduled class (see "Instructions for Entering Information"). - g) Control (column 79) enter the code "1" to indicate that this entry reflects the utilization of specialized facilities.
+Any combination of enrollees and class beginning and ending times which will reflect the true utilization of these facilities may be employed for those specialized facilities. - f) Room numbers, building numbers, frequency, number of weeks during which the room is used, and the semester of the study should be entered in the proper column as if the entry were for a regularly scheduled class (see "Instructions for Entering Information").